ms606/Agile-Developement/README.md

 * An environment of complexity and some uncertainty where an adaptive approach is needed
 * With complicated requirements that need iterative cycles to understand the needs of end-users

+### Build & Evolve Agile Teams

+#### New Terms
+1. Innovation Hub: Proactively working towards continual improvement with no comprise on technical excellence and quality.
+2. Self-Organized: The team determines tasks and makes technical decisions about the work to be done after being given priorities by the Product Owner.